la2050/archive/_projects/2016/the-ron-finley-project-presents-da-function-a-community-fun-fest.md

   pollution, Da FUNction can also deliver a wide range of social, economic and environmental benefits to make cities more attractive and healthier places to be.
+Please explain how you will define and measure success for your project.​: >- Work will be evaluated on a number of levels.
+These include:

+  Participation

+  Attendees / artists, performers, vendors, etc.

+  Support: Number of behind the scenes individuals (external to RFP) working to produce Da FUNction such as city officials working with us (vs for us) in-kind donations, volunteers, etc.

+  Notoriety

+  Press coverage, engagement metrics on social media channels (i.e. shares, views, posts).

+  Ultimately, we would like to export Da FUNction to other places outside of South LA.
+Therefore the trajectory of the program is to scale it up in order to scale it out.
+As such, evaluating the success of Da FUNction in the long term will deal with building notoriety at the national level in order to build a demand for Da FUNction (i.e. make people want to bring Da FUNction to their neighborhood).
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-ron-finley-project-presents-da-function-a-community-fun-fest/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2775648715741-team90.jpg
 organization_name: The Ron Finley Project